inquaterni/yaah/README.md

 - `Graph`
   Implements dependency resolution using graph algorithms.
 Builds and validates dependency graphs for package installation.
 - `ShellRunner`
   Executes shell commands for package building and installation.
-Manages the interaction with makepkg and git.
+Manages the interaction with `makepkg` and `git`.

 ### Application Structure
 The application follows a modular architecture with clear separation of concerns across several projects: